smendoza787/blog/_posts/2017-10-02-higher-order-functions.md

 ## Array.prototype.map()

-JavaScript provides us with a function `map` that comes standared on the Array.prototype.
+JavaScript provides us with a function `map` that comes standard on the Array.prototype.
 Map will take in a callback function as a parameter, and call that function on each element of the array that `map` is initially called on.

 What does this callback function look like?
 Well it takes in a `element` parameter and 2 optional parameters, `index, array`. `element` being the 'current element' that is being iterated over, `index` representing the current index of the `element` being looped over, and `array` representing the entire array that `map` was originally called on.